 Moonbeam Orbiter Program¶

-The Moonbeam Foundation will maintain Orbiter Program Collators in the active set, and will assign authority to produce blocks to each of the members in the program, who are called Orbiters.
+The Moonbeam Foundation will maintain orbiter pools in the active set, and will assign authority to produce blocks to each of the members in the program, who are called orbiters.

-This program is currently in a trial period while the Moonbeam Foundation assesses the results and makes adjustments.
-There is no specific end date, but the trial may come to an end or materially change throughout the trial period.
+As the program progresses, the Moonbeam Foundation will assess the results and make adjustments.
+There is no specific end date, but the program may come to an end or materially change.
 Participants are both encouraged to give feedback throughout the program as well as be aware that it may change from the concept explained here.

 A private discord group will be created for this program, and most communication will happen over this channel or through DM.
 Once you've filled out your application, you'll be added to the group.

-Program collators are maintained by the Moonbeam Foundation, and will assign authority to each of the Orbiters to produce blocks.
-The maximum number of Orbiters per Program Collator for each network is as follows:
+Orbiter pools are maintained by the Moonbeam Foundation, and will assign authority to each of the orbiters to produce blocks.
+The maximum number of orbiters per orbiter pool for each network is as follows:

-For Moonbeam and Moonriver there is also a maximum number of Program Collators that will be allowed in the active set.
-For Moonbase Alpha, there will be as many Program Collators as needed.
+For Moonbeam and Moonriver there is also a maximum number of orbiter pools that will be allowed in the active set.
+For Moonbase Alpha, there will be as many orbiter pools as needed.
 The maximum is as follows:

 3 rounds (~6 hours)